sxyu/volrend/README.md

 # PlenOctree Volume Rendering

 This is a real-time volume renderer using OpenGL.
-Here, we use a octre (or more generally N^3 tree) to model volumetric emission and absorption at RGB frequencies
+Here, we use a octree (or more generally N^3 tree) to model volumetric emission and absorption at RGB frequencies

 Each voxel cell contains `(k, sigma)`, where `k` are SH, SG, or ASG coefficients to model view-dependency, and